 ”Location, location, location” is more than just an old real estate saying.
 The location of your home has a huge effect on both your lifestyle and the value of the house.
 Some things to consider when looking for a new place include:

 The more you know about what it’s like to live in the area, the better prepared you are to decide if you’ll be happy there.

-Remember, just because you’re approved for a loan at a certain amount, that doesn’t always mean this number represents the “right” mortgage for you.
-Do your own calculations to decide how much you want to be able to save and what a manageable lifestyle costs.
-Not sure where to begin?
-Look into pre-purchase coaching or home-buyer education programs.
-You can talk with knowledgeable professionals who can help you assess your mortgage readiness.
+Remember, being approved for a certain loan amount doesn’t always mean that the loan amount is the “right” mortgage for you.
+Do your own calculations to decide how much you want to spend and what is manageable for your lifestyle.

 Not sure where to begin?
 Talk with our professional finance coaches to determine your mortgage readiness and take control of your upcoming and existing debt today.